linebender/vello/ARCHITECTURE.md

 Vello emerges from being a research project, which attempts to answer these hypotheses:

 - To what extent is a compute-centered approach better than rasterization ([Direct2D])?
-- To what extent do "advanced" GPU features (subgroups, descriptor arrays, device-scoped barriers) help?
+- To what extent do advanced GPU features (subgroups, descriptor arrays, device-scoped barriers) help?
 - Can we improve quality and extend the imaging model in useful ways?

 Another goal of the overall project is to explain how the renderer is built, and to advance the state of building applications on GPU compute shaders more generally.